How to Export Animations from After Effects to JSON code

 These are just some of the quirks to this workflow, but some experimentation and collaboration will help you start developing a process that works for you and what you hope to achieve.

 You can learn more about Lottie and Bodymovin on Airbnb's site.
-This is an incredible new opportunity for you as a Motion Designer to expand your skills and tap into a new industry.
+This is an incredible new opportunity for creatives with After Effects experience to expand their skills and tap into a new industry.